 The NSSA recognises that the high costs of sailing can be a barrier to participation for some young people.
 In order to counter this, the NSSA have run several schemes in order to increase participation of these young people.
 These have included:

 -The provision of bursaries to cover entry fees of NSSA events.
-NSSA members have been able to apply for a bursary to cover the cost of entry to NSSA events.
+NSSA members are able to apply for a bursary to cover the cost of entry to NSSA events.
 In particular, these bursaries have been provided for our largest event and most expensive event, the National Regatta.
-In 2018, we awarded bursaries to 10 young people in order to allow them to attend the event.

 -The provision of long-term loan boats.
-In 2018, the NSSA is aiming to launch a scheme to provide 6 single-handed boats on long term loan to young people who would not otherwise be able to own their own boat.
-More details of this scheme will be released shortly!
+In 2018, the NSSA launched a scheme to provide 6 race-rigged Toppers on long term loan to young people who would not otherwise be able to own their own boat.
+Applications for the second year of the scheme will open in summer 2019.

 Girls at the NSSA

 In 2011, the NSSA Equalities Officer conducted research into the effect participation has on young girls at NSSA events.
 The full research project and summary of this research can be found below.
 The research concluded that participation in NSSA events allowed young girls to construct a positive form of gender identity based on skill, success and effort.
 In addition to this, 77% of the young girls spoken to reported that they had experienced increased confidence levels since attending NSSA events.

 Based on the positive findings of this research, the NSSA embarked upon several initiatives in order to encourage female participation at our events.
 These have included:

 - Providing female coaches at events, particularly the National Regatta.
 Female coaches provide strong female sailing role models for all of our young sailors, especially those who may originate from clubs where women are underrepresented in sailing.